 Livestream is the most powerful live broadcast platform on the internet.

 Producers can use the Livestream browser-based Studio application to create LIVE, scheduled and on-demand internet television to broadcast anywhere on the web through a single player widget.
 Our service comes in two flavors Free (ad-supported) and Premium (white-label, no-ads, pay for usage).
 Unique features include the ability to mix multiple live cameras, imported videos clips, and overlay graphics.

 With Livestream, producers can broadcast live from a mobile phone; use a customizable flash player with integrated chat; and develop a branded channel page on www.Livestream.com that incorporates interactive chat.

 Mashable is a leading source for news, information and resources for the Connected Generation.
 Mashable reports on the importance of digital innovation and how it empowers and inspires people around the world.
-Mashable's record 34 million unique visitors worldwide and 14 million social media followers are one of the most influential and engaged online communities.
-Founded in 2005, Mashable is headquartered in New York City with an office in San Francisco.
+Mashable's 40 million monthly unique visitors and 20 million social media followers have become one of the most engaged digital networks in the world.